Skip to content

 sivtr diff <LEFT> <RIGHT> [OPTIONS]

-Compares two recent command blocks from the current session.
+Compares two recent command blocks from the current shell session.
 Each selector must resolve to exactly one block.

-Content modes:
+Content options:

 OptionMeaning